ForomePlatform/anfisa/doc/dev/glossary.rst

         Item representing some application solution useful for the user.
 Generalization name for :term:`filter`, :term:`decision tree` and some others.
         See the discissions :doc:`concepts/sol_pack` and :doc:`concepts/sol_work`.

+    Rules
+        Aggregated :term:`multiset property` that detects what :term:`decision trees<decision tree>`
+        are positive on the variant.
+Available only in :term:`filtering regime` in :doc:`concepts/ws_pg`.

     Gene list
         List of genes registered in the system as :term:`solution item`